zephyrproject-rtos/zephyr/doc/application/application.rst

 For more information on Zephyr's Kconfig configuration scheme, see the :ref:`setting_configuration_values` section in the :ref:`board_porting_guide`.
+For some tips and general recommendations when writing Kconfig files, see the :ref:`kconfig_tips_and_tricks` page.

 For information on available kernel configuration options, including inter-dependencies between options, see the :ref:`configuration`.